Alphabetical Plant Listing

 Deciduous Azaleas, Evergreen Azaleas, Lepidote Rhododendrons, Elepidote Rhododendrons

 Azaleas and Rhododendrons are highly popular ornamental shrubs that come in all shapes and sizes, from small, ground-hugging shrubs to large, tree-like specimens.
-Their flowers range from tiny and delicate blossoms to huge 'trusses' counting up to 25 flowers!
-Some feature a wonderful foliage adding glorious fall color to the landscape, others are deliciously fragrant.
+Their flowers range from tiny and delicate blossoms to huge ‘trusses’, counting up to 25 flowers!
+Some feature wonderful foliage adding glorious fall color to the landscape; others are deliciously fragrant.
 All are fascinating.

-If your garden is small, you need to choose Azaleas and Rhododendrons that won’t overwhelm the space or create a maintenance chore for you, so try to select a smaller variety.
+If your garden is small, you must choose Azaleas and Rhododendrons that won’t overwhelm the space or create a maintenance chore, so try to select a smaller variety.

 • If you choose plants that are the right size, to begin with, they are relatively maintenance-free.
 If not, Azaleas and Rhododendrons can be pruned to be kept small.
-Most varieties can be cut back if they get too large, except some species with smooth bark which will not regenerate.
-All small-leaved Rhododendrons (Lepidote Rhododendrons) and deciduous or evergreen Azaleas can be cut back or pruned.
+Most varieties can be cut back if they get too large, except for some species with smooth bark, which will not regenerate.
+Small-leaved Rhododendrons (Lepidote Rhododendrons) and deciduous or evergreen Azaleas can be cut back or pruned.

 Guide Information